bkaney/neo4j-workshop/README.md

 For the next approx 1 hour, group into teams of 4 and hack hack hack.
 Here are some ideas:

-  * Best use of expansion --
+  * Best expansion --
     Think twitter, quora, stackoverflow -- use github username and see if there are accounts, extend graph!

-  * Best use of visual interactivity -- d3.js is a nice place to start, make it more interactive!
+  * Best visual interactivity --
+    d3.js is a nice place to start, make it more interactive!

   * Graph metrics --